dominicstop/react-native-ios-context-menu/README.md

 #### 4.1.16 `ContextMenuView` [Simple Example #16](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample16.js)
 A example context menu configured to have 3 menu actions.
 The first action has no icon, the second uses a `SYSTEM` SF Symbols icon, and the third uses a `ASSET` icon.
-* If you are using an `ASSET` icon, the the string that you pass to the `imageValue` property must correspond to an image asset in your Xcode project's `xcasset` catalog.
+* If you are using an `ASSET` icon, the the string that you pass to the `iconValue` property must correspond to an image asset in your Xcode project's `xcasset` catalog.

 <br>